paulrisk3/pihomecam/README.md

 * Verify functionality with <code>systemctl status pihomecam.service</code>

 ### Access Video Stream
-* On a web browser on the same network as the Pi Cam, navigate to '<'PiCam IP'>':8000/stream.mjpg
+* On a web browser on the same network as the Pi Cam, navigate to \<PiCam IP\>:8000/stream.mjpg

 ## Stability
 This script was designed on a Pi 0 W using a Pi NoIR camera module.
 I found that, after an undetermined length of running the camera module, the kernel would crash.
 After some reading, I found that this is an issue seemingly exclusive to the Pi 0 (W or not), and could possibly be mitigated by adding the line <code>over_voltage=6</code> in /boot/config.txt, giving a mild overclock to the single-core Pi CPU.
 This seems to be working, but just to be safe, I also add <code>kernel.panic=5</code> to /etc/sysctl.conf, to enable the Pi to reboot 5 seconds after a kernel panic event.
 Neither of these settings should void the warranty on your Pi, but I provide no guarantees to stability or long life for your hardware.